toanlehcm/demo_reactjs/practice.md

 ## 131. What are the <Router> components of React Router v4?

 ## 132. What is the purpose of push() and replace() methods of history?

+## 134. How to get query parameters in React Router v4?